 - GitHub repository with workshop code: amayuelas/corpus-automation

-Check if the exam meets the following requirements:
+Check that the exam meets the following requirements:

-- Not proprietary.
-If the license restricts commercial use but allows redistribution for research purposes, then we can use this exam.
-If the license is unknown, include the exam.
+Not proprietary.
+If the license restricts commercial use but allows redistribution for research purposes, then we can use the exam.
+If the license is unknown, include it anyway.

-- It is an exam with multiple-choice question format and has 4 options per question.
+It’s a multiple-choice exam with 4 options per question.

-- Contains the answers and there is only one correct answer per question.
+Contains the answers, with only one correct answer per question.

-- The exam topic must be related to a country’s culture (e.g., history, literature) or be regional information (e.g., driver’s license).
-Exams in exact or natural sciences (e.g., mathematics, physics) are not valid.
+The exam topic must be related to a country’s culture (e.g. history, literature) or be regional information (e.g. driver’s license).
+Exact or natural-science exams (e.g. mathematics, physics) are not valid.

-- Prioritize finding exams in languages native to LATAM or co-official in Spain.
-Exams from these regions in Spanish are also valid.
+Prioritize exams in languages native to LATAM or co-official in Spain.

 Ideas for finding exams: